|

 of each leg).
 Similar but even more elaborate caeca are present in the abdomen, where they may occupy most of the space unless the spider is

-a gravid female.
+a gravid female, much of the available abdominal space then being taken up by a mass of eggs.
 The cells that form the walls of these caeca are secretory and in many respects the overall abdominal caecal mass is

 functionally and sometimes even visibly similar to the mammalian liver.
 It is believed to secrete digestive enzymes that the sucking stomach